- Takes hormone testing to a whole new level: Dutch Complete + Cortisol Awakening Response (CAR)

 When we open our eyes upon waking, cortisol levels naturally begin to rise by an average of 50%.
 30 minutes after waking, cortisol levels will still show this sharp increase.
 By 60 minutes after waking, cortisol levels have peaked and begin to decline.
 Measuring this rise and fall of cortisol levels at waking can be used as a “mini stress test”.
 Research shows that the size of this increase correlates with HPA-axis function, even if the sample measurements are all within range.
 A quick saturation of saliva swabs upon waking, and at 30 and 60 minutes after waking, provide what is required to assess a patient’s Cortisol Awakening Response.

-An elevated Cortisol Awakening Response can be a result of an over-reactive HPA axis, ongoing job-related stress (anticipatory stress for the day), glycemic dysregulation, pain (i.e. waking with painful joints or a migraine), and general depression (not SAD).
-A recent study1 showed that neither the waking nor post-waking cortisol results correlated to Major Depressive Disorder, but the CAR calculation (the change between the first two samples) did.
+An elevated Cortisol Awakening Response can be a result of an over-reactive HPA axis, ongoing job-related stress (anticipatory stress for the day), glycaemic dysregulation, pain (i.e. waking with painful joints or a migraine), and general depression (not SAD).
+A recent study showed that neither the waking nor post-waking cortisol results correlated to Major Depressive Disorder, but the CAR calculation (the change between the first two samples) did (1).
 This measurement of the response to waking has independent clinical value showing dysfunction that may be hidden by current testing options.

 What’s Included in the DUTCH Plus™?